DBCobra/CobraVerifier/reproduce_results.md

 This experiment will take about 0.5-1hr to finish.
 It runs verification in rounds with seven different batch sizes (that is how many transactions fetched for each round) on two workloads (C-RUBiS and BlindW-RM), which contains 14 runs in total.
 Each run takes several minutes to finish.

+This experiment reproduces Figure 9 in Section 6.2.

  <a name='build_bsl'/> Building baselines
 ---